steamatch/STEAMatch.-The-NFTask/README.md

 #### Could homework become a digital asset?

-#### How would you initiate teenagers into cryptoassets management without resorting to body image or gaming?
+#### How would you initiate teenagers into cryptoassets management without resorting to body image, videogaming or JPGs?

 #### Knowledge-based FOMO?
 NFTs pegged to a common creative universe to solve complex problems?